GrinonBarrett/Taksidos/Extras/Magic Accessories.md

 A silver ring with a small pink topaz nested in its clutch.
 *The caster may cast the Faux Fos spell as though they knew it.
 The light put out from this Faux Fos is a neon pink.
 If the wearer already knew the spell, their casting time is reduced by 1 action*.

+**Girdle of Adequacy**, $3,000
+1.25 lbs.
+A well made brace to be worn around the torso.
+Anytime the wearer attempts a [Body] check or save, *they may treat their lowest die result as being equal to their [Body] bonus*.

 **Green Giant's Bands**, $18,000
 Unique
 Neg.